LBHackney-IT/API-Playbook/README.md

 ### Centralised application performance monitoring

-> As a developer or a support analyst
->
-> I want to able to able to see a breakdown of transactions
->
-> So I can measure application performance and find performance bottlenecks

 ![New Relic Screenshot](images/newrelic.png)

 We use [**New Relic**][newrelic] as a centralised application performance monitoring tool, as it is capable of instrumenting applications in many languages, including C# and Ruby.
 It allows us to see requests going through an application and where time is spent during those requests.
 For example, if a large SQL call is what is hurting performance.

 In a .NET application, you install a New Relic Agent on the machine, which will automatically instrument any .NET apps running.
-You can find an example of setting this up in the [Tenancy API](dotnet-newrelic-example).
+You can find an example of setting this up in the [Tenancy API][dotnet-newrelic-example].

 In a Ruby application, you install the New Relic gem and configure it with environment variables.
-You can find an example of setting this up in the [Income API](ruby-newrelic-example).
+You can find an example of setting this up in the [Income API][ruby-newrelic-example].

 <!-- ### Centralised uptime monitoring